nismel-b/CampusWork/auth-service/README.md

 # Auth Service

-Authentication and user management microservice for Campus eduproject.
+Authentication and user management microservice for CampusWork.

 ##  Features